Birdo1221/HWID-Lookup/README.md

 ## Overview

 HWID Checker is a desktop application built using WPF (Windows Presentation Foundation) in C#.
 The application allows users to fetch and display system hardware information, including motherboard, processor, hard drive, network adapters, and graphics card.
-Additionally, it provides functionality to save this information into a CSV file and includes a spoof configuration tab for future enhancements.
+Additionally, it save this information into a CSV file and includes a spoof configuration tab for future features.

 ## Features